 What load management/demand response options are available to me?

-Under the Capacity Bidding Program (CBP), PG&E, SCE, and SDG&E participants receive a monthly incentive to reduce their energy use to a pre-determined amount once a CBP event is called by the utility, which can occur weekdays from May through October, 11 a.m. to 7 p.m.
+Under the Capacity Bidding Program (CBP), PG&E, SCE, and SDG&E participants receive a monthly incentive for pledging to reduce their energy use to a pre-determined amount in the event a CBP event is called by the utility, which can occur weekdays from May through October, 11 a.m. to 7 p.m.
 The program offers either a day-ahead or day-of notification option.
 Customers receive the monthly payment (up to $24.81/kW, varies by utility, time of year and notification option) whether or not an event is called.
 Failure to reduce the pledged amount during an event will result in reduced incentives and possible penalties for not meeting at least 50% of the pledge.
-Customers typically enroll in CBP directly with the utility or through a third-party aggregator, who manages their participation and relays their monthly reduction pledge, which can vary.
+Customers typically enroll in CBP through a third-party aggregator, who manages their participation and relays their monthly reduction pledge, which can vary.
 Participants can opt for day-ahead notification, or receive higher incentive levels by choosing "day of" event notification.
 PG&E CBP participants may also be eligible to concurrently participate in additional PG&E demand response programs.

 Some demand response and time-of-use programs are not common to all the California utilities, including the following:

-Peak Day Pricing (PDP), very similar to SCE's and SDG&E's Critical Peak Pricing (see above), is the default rate for PG&E's large commercial, industrial and agricultural customers, though customers who participate in Direct Access or any of the demand response programs were not automatically transitioned to PDP.
-Peak Day Pricing (PDP) is a "time varying pricing plan "with additional charges added during critical peak times (2-6 p.m. on 9 to 15 "Peak Event Days" per year, with some alternative durations available).
-Participants shield exposure to high prices during PDP events by shedding load during the peak price hours.
+Peak Day Pricing (PDP), very similar to SCE's and SDG&E's Critical Peak Pricing (see above), is the default rate for PG&E's large commercial, industrial and agricultural customers.
+Small and medium business customers (demand 200 kW and less) will automatically transition to PDP beginning November, 2014.
+PDP is a "time varying" pricing plan with additional charges added during critical peak times (2-6 p.m. on 9 to 15 "Peak Event Days" per year, with some alternative durations available).
+Participants shield their exposure to high prices during PDP events by shedding load during the peak price hours.
 Customers on E-19 and E-20 rate schedules (demand of 500-999 kW and 1000+ kW respectively) have the option to mitigate bill fluctuation by allotting a portion of their load to a "capacity reservation."

 The Demand Bidding Program (DBP) offered by PG&E and SCE provides incentive payments of up to $0.50/kWh for day-ahead curtailment commitments and $0.60/kWh for day-of commitments.
-Participants place bids online the day before the event for the amount of power they are willing to reduce (minimum 50 kW each hour), in increments of 2 hours or more.
+Participants place bids online the day before a peak event for the amount of power they are willing to reduce (minimum 50 kW each hour), in increments of two hours or more.
 DBP events usually take place from noon to 8:00 p.m. and can occur on any weekday excluding holidays.
 There is no penalty for failure to reduce electric load during an event.